Boat Rental for Gay Pride in Amsterdam

 • The international theme UNITY

-From 25 July to 8 August 2026, Amsterdam is all about WorldPride.
+From 25 July to 8 August 2026, Amsterdam will be dedicated to WorldPride.
 The Canal Parade on Saturday 1 August remains the iconic highlight on the water.

 The Canal Parade 2026 route

 The Canal Parade follows the well-known route through the centre of Amsterdam.
-The parade boats sail past iconic spots and attract large crowds from the quaysides, bridges and boats on the water every year.
+The parade boats pass iconic locations and attract many spectators from the quays, bridges and boats on the water every year.
 The parade starts at 12.00 at the Oosterdok and sails via the Amstel and the Prinsengracht towards the Westerdok.
-The route ends around 18.00.
-The Canal Parade thus passes straight through the heart of Amsterdam, past some of the most famous waterside locations.
+Around 18.00 the route ends.
+The Canal Parade thus passes straight through the centre of Amsterdam, past some of the most famous waterside spots.

-Which participants can you see during the Canal Parade?
+Which participants will you see during the Canal Parade?

 Frequently asked questions